A comparison of Bayesian sampling algorithms for high-dimensional particle physics and cosmology applications: Results

 The performance of our neural network on the test data set is visualised in \cref{fig:cmb_performance}, demonstrating the ability of the network to accurately predict the log-likelihood values.

 A corner plot is shown in \cref{fig:cmb}, along with the posterior mean and error in \cref{tab:cmb_means} and summary metrics in \cref{tab:cmb_metrics}.

-All algorithms converge effectively to the correct answer except for \verb|nautilus|, as evidenced by the excellent agreement in the posterior mean, which is expected for a well-behaved unimodal function.
+All algorithms converge effectively to the correct answer, as evidenced by the excellent agreement in the posterior mean, which is expected for a well-behaved unimodal function.
 Whilst neural network approximations can reliably reduce the computational load~\cite{Piras:2024dml} of historically expensive portions of the calculation, as we move further into the era of precision cosmology with more and more systematics to be modelled it will prove crucial to study which algorithms are the most efficient in terms of computational cost and performance.

-Ignoring Nautilus due to the inaccurate posterior, the most efficient algorithm was found to be \verb|Multinest|, which reached a satisfactory estimate of the posterior with only 8200 likelihood evaluations in total.
+The most efficient algorithm was found to be \verb|Multinest|, which reached a satisfactory estimate of the posterior with only 8200 likelihood evaluations in total.
 The best MCMC algorithm was found to be \verb|ptemcee|, although \verb|zeus| and \verb|MCMC-diffusion| showed very similar performance.
 This matches the intuition that, for an unimodal posterior, the benefit of algorithms that allow for better mixing of modes is reduced.
 However, the evidence of this test shows that they still allow for a more efficient exploration of the posterior relative to more basic techniques.
 It is worth noting that the overall efficiency is relatively low for all the algorithms.

 Most importantly, this work shows that a CMB $\Lambda$CDM cosmological example is not a stringent test of a sampler's efficacy in comparison with the other examples considered in this paper, as the posterior is well-constrained in all parameters and approximately gaussian.
 This is not true for beyond $\Lambda$CDM models, or for non CMB data as is the case on both counts for the recent DESI analysis~\cite{DESI:2024mwx}.